-By improving the health of rivers, wetlands and floodplains, environmental water intrinsically helps everyone.
+By improving the health of rivers, wetlands and floodplains, water for the environment intrinsically helps everyone.

-Twenty-eight of the top 50 Victorian recreational fishing spots (as identified in Fisheries Victoria's Improving Inland Recreational Fishing Survey, 2012) are logistically able to receive environmental water.
-Environmental water was delivered to all of them in 2015/16.
+Twenty-eight of the top 50 Victorian recreational fishing spots (as identified in Fisheries Victoria's Improving Inland Recreational Fishing Survey, 2012) are logistically able to receive water for the environment.

 Water delivered to Victorian rivers helps increase fish habitat, boosts fish food and increases 'connectivity', enabling fish to move up and down stream (and onto the floodplain) to feed and breed.